cslev/ovs_sfc/README.md

 ;; WHEN: Mon Apr 27 09:28:50 UTC 2020
 ;; MSG SIZE  rcvd: 135
 ```
 As we can see, it works.
-Observer, on the other hand, the output at the `filter` terminal.
+Observe, at the same time, the output at the `filter`.
 ```
 FORWARDING DNS query (b'google.com.')...
 ```